Here are some answers to the most frequently asked questions about the Buddy Walk® on Washington.

 - Continental breakfast at Westin Arlington Gateway and awards luncheon on Capitol Hill on April 5

 Beyond this, you will need to factor in travel costs, additional meals and hotel accommodations.
-(See this webpage for hotel information.
-The deadline for the NDSS hotel room group rate is 5:00 PM Eastern Time on Friday, March 17, 2017.)
+(See this webpage for hotel information.)

 If cost is prohibitive, please contact Julie Ryan-Silva, NDSS Advocacy & Public Policy Associate, at [email protected].